Get all the latest data for Belgrade

 How do I confirm there are no liens in Belgrade right now?

-The standard way to confirm there are no liens or encumbrances on a property in Belgrade is to obtain a current property card extract from the RGZ cadastre, which lists all registered mortgages, pledges, and restrictions.
+The standard way to confirm there are no liens or encumbrances on a property in Belgrade is to pull the official property card (list nepokretnosti) from the RGZ cadastre, which lists all registered mortgages, annotations, pre-notations, and any legal restrictions attached to the property.

 How do I check zoning and permitted use in Belgrade right now?

-The authority to check zoning and permitted use for property in Belgrade is the city's urban planning department, with construction permits centrally recorded in Serbia's CEOP/CRIP system maintained by the Business Registers Agency (APR).
+The authority you should use to check zoning and permitted use for a property in Belgrade is the city's urban planning secretariat combined with Serbia's centralized construction-permit registry (CEOP/CRIP), which is managed by the Serbian Business Registers Agency (APR) and records all issued construction and usage permits.

 Can I get a mortgage as a foreigner in Belgrade, and on what terms?